jeffblackadar/image_work/fail_log.md

 #### Step 4
 Did the standard steps of changing the runtime, mounting the drive and setting up the directory !pip install keras-tqdm

+can't mess wth 512,512
+Got out of resrouce errors - rest runtime - that fixed it